webxdc/webxdc_docs/src/tips_and_tricks.md

 </script>
 ```

-### Using eruda
+### Using eruda in a webxdc app view

+When your webxdc app is started,
-When you open the webxdc a floating button will appear in a corner, tap it to see the developer tools.
+a floating button will appear in a corner.
+Tap it to see the developer tools.

 ## Debugging Inside Deltachat